dacrab/clubos-legacy/CONTRIBUTING.md

 ## 📜 Code of Conduct

-This project and everyone participating in it is governed by the [Proteas Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [POS System Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).
+Please report unacceptable behavior to [vkavouras@proton.me](mailto:vkavouras@proton.me).

 ## 🔧 Development Setup